-You should also research the Seattle Building Code (SBC) for the use allowed by the current code, for a change in use, or for the use allowed at the time of construction, for establishing use.
+You should also research the Seattle Existing Building Code (SEBC) for the use allowed by the current code, for a change in use, or for the use allowed at the time of construction, for establishing use.
 The allowed use depends on the building’s type of construction, exiting, fire protection construction, and sprinklers.
-If you change or establish use, the change could be considered a “substantial alteration” under the SBC.
+If you change or establish use, the change could be considered a “substantial alteration” under the SEBC.
 For example, if the new use involves an occupancy that is considered more hazardous.
 If it does, you should schedule a pre-submittal conference before you submit your application for building permit.

 You should also research your property to find out how we classify the present use of your property.
 You can find your property’s use in your certificate of occupancy or in its permitting history.
 Older records may only be available in the microfilm library at our Applicant Services Center.

 You should hire a professional to prepare your plans.
 However, we do not require your drawings be stamped by a professional architect or engineer if your project is a single-family house and is subject to the Seattle Residential Code.